Back to Glossary

 Technical

-A Funny Car Body is a one-piece fiberglass or carbon fiber shell that covers a drag racing vehicle, designed to loosely resemble a production car while sitting on top of a custom racing chassis.
+A Funny Car Body is a lightweight, one-piece fiberglass or carbon fiber shell that covers a drag racing vehicle and tilts up or lifts off completely to allow driver access, designed to loosely resemble production cars while serving critical aerodynamic functions.